How It Works

 Learn more about the Sketch Presets.

 - Step 8.
 The Timeline feature allows you get variations of your drawing without adjusting the settings.
-If you like some semi-processed image more than your final result, click on it to choose.
+If you like some semi-processed image more than your final result, choose it with a click.
 The shot will be shown in the After tab.

 Timeline Shots